vmware/vic-product/docs/user_doc/vic_overview/intro_to_vic_mp.md

 # Introduction to vSphere Integrated Containers Management Portal

 vSphere Integrated Containers Management Portal is a highly scalable and very lightweight container management platform for deploying and managing container based applications.
-The management portal runs as a container in the vSphere Integrated Containers virtual appliance.
+The management portal is built on the VMware Admiral project and runs as a container in the vSphere Integrated Containers virtual appliance.
 It is designed to have a small footprint and boot extremely quickly. vSphere Integrated Containers Management Portal is intended to provide DevOps administrators with automated deployment and lifecycle management of containers.

 - Resource management, allowing DevOps administrators to set deployment preferences that let vSphere Integrated Containers Management Portal manage container placement.
 - Live state updates that provide a live view of the container system.